 Finally, the wind vanishes.
 It’s probably still there, but how could you know?
 You are unable to see it blow the on the grass underneath you and the branches above, you fail to hear it, and now, you cannot feel it brushing against your face.
 The land upon which you sit has disappeared.
-It almost feels as if your falling into an endless abyss.
+It almost feels as if you’re falling into an endless abyss.
 The book that you were holding is also gone.
 I wonder if it’s still in your hand?
 Or perhaps it fell?
-You can’t even feel your clothes anymore, it’s as if your naked.
+You can’t even feel your clothes anymore, it’s as if you’re naked.
 In the darkness, do you feel the cold, like a hand grabbing at your foot.

-The universe about you is gone.
+The universe around you is gone.
 Not a sound to be heard, not a sight to be seen, and not a thing to be felt.
 What separates a world like this from that of a dream?
 Nothing.
 In a world such as this, life and death dance together, hope and despair have no reason to quarrel, dream and reality are one and the same.
 But will you try to leave this place?
 Call for help?
-Cry as a child for its mother?
+Cry like a child for its mother?
 Or, do you stay here, with your peace?
 It seems that the choice isn’t in your hands anymore.
 Those at the bedside have decided.

 You begin to notice the sound of machines beeping.
 A bright light blinds you like the darkness did, you feel the warmth of a hand which wasn’t there before.
 There are some people in the room, some you recognize, some you do not.
 There are men clad in white watching you, frozen, tearing you down and building you up with their eyes.
 Can you see it?
 The exhaustion, the fear, and the relief in the eyes of everyone in the room.
 But there’s someone else in the room, isn’t there?
 A monster that reaps.
 But is something like that truly here?
 Is it a part of your reality?
 Or, is it a part of your dream?
 The line has been blurred, and one day, you will cross.
 Unfortunately, until our time is up, the same question must be asked every passing moment.
 Is this reality?
 Is it a dream?
 Or is this the world where both are one and the same?